Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 Assert.AreEqual(backingList.Count, sourceEvents.Count);
 ```

-## Reading Event Hub properties with an `EventHubProducerClient` or `EventHubBufferedProducerClient`
+## Reading Event Hub metadata with an `EventHubProducerClient` or `EventHubBufferedProducerClient`

 Many applications make decisions for publishing based on the properties of the Event Hub itself or the properties of its partitions.
 Both can be mocked using the `EventHubsModelFactory`.
-The following example demonstrates how to mock an `EventHubProducerClient` that is publishing to an Event Hub with a set of two partitions with different ownership levels.
+The following snippet demonstrates how to mock Event Hub properties for both the `EventHubBufferedProducerClient` and the `EventHubProducerClient`, and how to set up the mock to return a cohesive set of values for each of the accompanying methods.

 These mocked properties can be used to test expected application behavior given a specific set of Event Hub properties.
-These property types can be mocked in the same way for the `EventHubConsumerClient` and the `EventHubBufferedProducerClient`.
+These property types can be mocked in the same way for the `EventHubConsumerClient`.

 ```C# Snippet:EventHubs_Sample11_MockingProducerProperties
 // The first part of this snippet demonstrates mocking EventHubProperties on